MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-balancing-demand-and-supply.md

 ### <a name="creating-the-planning-line-suggested-action"></a>Creating the Planning Line (Suggested Action)
 If any action – New, Change Quantity, Reschedule, Reschedule and Change Quantity, or Cancel – is suggested to revise the supply order, the planning system creates a planning line in the planning worksheet.
 Due to order tracking, the planning line is created not only when the supply event is closed, but also if the demand event is closed, even though the supply event is still open and may be subject to additional changes when the next demand event is processed.
 This means that when first created, the planning line may be changed again.

-To minimise database access when handling works orders, the planning line can be maintained in three levels, while aiming to perform the least demanding maintenance level:
+To minimise database access when handling production orders, the planning line can be maintained in three levels, while aiming to perform the least demanding maintenance level:

 * Create only the planning line with the current due date and quantity but without the routing and components.
 * Include routing: the planned routing is laid out including calculation of starting and ending dates and times.
 This is demanding in terms of database accesses.
 To determine the ending and due dates, it may be necessary to calculate this even if the supply event has not been closed (in the case of forward scheduling).